 Dealing with conflicts well is key to a good meeting.
 Having a plan for solving problems helps turn disagreements into chances to learn.
 This could mean having someone fair to help out or setting aside time to talk things over.

 Putting top items on the agenda and handling conflicts well keeps the meeting positive.
-This makes for a better meeting atmosphere.
+This makes for a better meeting atmosphere and prevents issues from affecting employee morale.

 By pushing for open talk and clear rules, meetings become places for great communication and solving problems.
 This leads to a stronger and more united team.